Sen. Cruz urges Trump administration to block China’s next UN power play

 “The UN has no business putting yet another Communist Party cutout in a leadership position, especially one with a direct history of advancing China's abuses in Hong Kong.
 The Trump administration should use its voice and vote to block this appointment."

-As Hong Kong police chief in 2014, Tsang was credited with putting down pro-democracy protesters who demanded democratic elections for chief executive.
+As Hong Kong police chief in 2014, Tsang was responsible for putting down pro-democracy protesters who demanded democratic elections for chief executive.
 More recently he served as China’s deputy director for its narcotics control commission.

 Gordon Chang, a China expert, told Fox News that Tsang was “known to be a hardliner” when he ran the Hong Kong police.